ibm-cloud-docs/cloud-activity-tracker/activity_tracker_ov.md

 ## Collecting events
 {: #activity_tracker_ov_collect}

-The {{site.data.keyword.cloudaccesstrailshort}} service only captures activity data that is related to API calls and other actions that are made to selected cloud services in the {{site.data.keyword.cloud_notm}}.
+The {{site.data.keyword.cloudaccesstrailshort}} service captures activity data that is related to API calls and other actions that are made to selected cloud services in the {{site.data.keyword.cloud_notm}}.

 * Events are collected automatically.
 * Events that are collected in {{site.data.keyword.cloudaccesstrailshort}} comply with the Cloud Auditing Data Federation (CADF) standard.
 The CADF standard defines a full event model that includes the information that is needed to certify, manage, and audit security of applications in cloud environments.